-Upon the termination of this Agreement as a result of a Default, the Non-Defaulting Party shall be entitled to exercise any and all rights that such Party may have at law or in equity.
+Notwithstanding the first sentence of Section 9 below.
+The Non-Defaulting Party shall be entitled to exercise any and all rights that such Party may in equity or by using the dispute resolution procedure of Section 10(g)

-Termination of this Agreement shall not limit the rights of to seek and recover damages as a result of the DefaultLead Marketer.
+Termination of this Agreement shall not limit the rights of either party to seek and recover damages in step as a result of the Default pursuant to the provision of Section 10(g).LIMITATION OF LIABILITY

-LIMITATION OF LIABILITY

-In no event, whether as a result of breach of contract, tort liability (including negligence), strict liability, or otherwise, shall either Party be liable to the other for special, punitive, incidental, indirect, exemplary, or consequential damages of any nature whatsoever, including loss of profits.
-The Parties intend that the waivers and disclaimers of liability, limitation and apportionment of liability, set forth in this Agreement shall apply even in the event of the fault, negligence (in whole or in part), strict liability, or breach of contract of the Party released or whose liability is waived, disclaimed, limited, or apportioned, and shall extend to the maximum extent permitted to such Party’s affiliates, and its partners, officers, directors, shareholders, employees, agents, successors, and permitted assigns.
-THE PARTIES ALSO INTEND AND AGREE THAT SUCH PROVISIONS SHALL CONTINUE IN FULL FORCE AND EFFECT NOTWITHSTANDING THE TERMINATION, SUSPENSION, CANCELLATION, OR EXPIRATION OF THIS AGREEMENT.

-COOPERATION

-The Parties agree to act reasonably and in accordance with principles of good faith and fair dealing in the performance of this Agreement.
+IF NO REMEDY OR MEASURE OF DAMAGES IS EXPRESSLY HEREIN PROVIDED, THE OBLIGOR’S LIABILITY SHALL BE LIMITED TO DIRECT ACTUAL DAMAGES ONLY, SUCH DIRECT ACTUAL DAMAGES SHALL BE THE SOLE AND EXCLUSIVE REMEDY AND ALL OTHER REMEDIES OR DAMAGES AT LAW OR IN EQUITY ARE WAIVED.
+NEITHER PARTY SHALL BE LIABLE FOR CONSEQUENTIAL, INCIDENTAL, SPECIAL, PUNITIVE, EXEMPLARY, OR INDIRECT DAMAGES, LOST PROFITS OR OTHER BUSINESS INTERRUPTION DAMAGES, BY STATUTE, IN TORT OR CONTRACT, UNDER ANY INDEMNITY PROVISION, OR OTHERWISE.
+IT IS THE INTENT OF THE PARTIES THAT THE LIMITATIONS HEREIN IMPOSED ON REMEDIES AND THE MEASURE OF DAMAGES BE WITHOUT REGARD TO THE CAUSE OR CAUSES RELATED THERETO, INCLUDING THE NEGLIGENCE OF ANY PARTY, WHETHER SUCH NEGLIGENCE BE SOLE, JOINT, OR CONCURRENT, OR ACTIVE OR PASSIVE, AND REGARDLESS OF WHETHER OR NOT A PARTY HAD KNOWLEDGE OF THE CIRCUMSTANCES THAT RESULTED IN SUCH DAMAGES, OR COULD HAVE FORESEEN THAT SUCH DAMAGES WOULD OCCUR.
+“CONSEQUENTIAL, INCIDENTAL, SPECIAL, PUNITIVE, EXEMPLARY, OR INDIRECT DAMAGES, LOST PROFITS OR OTHER BUSINESS INTERRUPTION DAMAGES” INCLUDE—AS REPRESENTATIVE EXAMPLES AND WITHOUT LIMITING THE PHRASE—LOST PROFITS, LOST PRODUCTION TIME, LOST BUSINESS, LOST WORK-IN-PROCESS, CLAIMS OF CUSTOMERS, VALUE OF EMPLOYEES' LOST TIME, DELAYED PRODUCTION OF GOODS, LOSS OF GOODWILL, INCREASED COSTS, INCREASED INTEREST EXPENSE, AND INABILITY TO MAKE REQUIRED PAYMENTS.THE PARTIES ALSO INTEND AND AGREE THAT SUCH PROVISIONS SHALL CONTINUE IN FULL FORCE AND EFFECT NOTWITHSTANDING THE TERMINATION, SUSPENSION, CANCELLATION, OR EXPIRATION OF THIS AGREEMENT.The Parties agree to act reasonably and in accordance with principles of good faith and fair dealing in the performance of this Agreement.
 Whenever this Agreement gives either Party the right to determine, require, specify or take similar action, such determination, requirement, specification or similar action shall be reasonable.

-SECURITY

-To secure the payment of all amounts due by the Lead Marketer to the Company under this Agreement, the Lead Marketer shall, simultaneously upon execution of this Agreement, cause Enron Corp. to deliver a guaranty in form and substance satisfactory to the Company (the “Lead Marketer Guaranty”).

 MISCELLANEOUS PROVISIONS

 Assignments.
-The Company shall have the right to assign any and all of its rights under this Agreement to any third party or affiliate without the prior written consent of the Marketer.
-The Lead Marketer shall not voluntarily assign, sell, transfer, delegate or declare itself trustee on behalf of any person in regard to (or otherwise deal with in like manner) its rights or duties under this Agreement, or any part of such rights or duties, without the written consent of the Company.
+Neither Party shall have the right to assign this Agreement or any rights under this Agreement to any third party or affiliate without the prior written consent of the other Party..
+Marketer shall not assign this Agreement or its rights under this Agreement without the prior written consent of the Company, which consent shall not be unreasonably withheld; provided, however, Marketer may, with prior notice to, but without the consent of Company (i) transfer, sell, pledge, encumber or assign this Agreement in connection with any financing or other financial arrangements, (ii) transfer or assign this Agreement to an affiliate of Marketer which affiliate’s creditworthiness is equal to or higher than that of Marketer, or (iii) transfer or assign this Agreement to any person or entity succeeding to all or substantially all of the assets of Marketer whose creditworthiness is equal to or higher than that of Marketer; provided, however, that in each such case, any such assignee shall agree in writing to be bound by the terms and conditions of this Agreement.
 Any such assignment or delegation made without such written consent shall be null and void by operation of law.

 Governing Law.
-This Agreement shall be governed by and construed in accordance with the laws of the State of Texas applicable to contracts made and to be performed in Texas.
+This Agreement shall be governed by and construed in accordance with the laws of the State of Texas, without regard to principles of conflicts of law.